srinivasreddy/allhub/README.md

 3. I have designed this library keeping programmer ergonomics in mind, so that you create only one object to access any of the API.

+### License
+Apache License 2.0
+MIT

+in case you need  some other license, please let me know.

 ### Examples
 ```python